nuhaminae/Change-Point-Analysis-and-Statistical-Modelling-of-Time-Series-Data/README.md

 - **Brent Prices**: Daily USD/barrel from May 1987 to September 2022.
 - **Event Tabdata**: 20 curated entries covering economic shocks, OPEC decisions, geopolitical conflicts.

 ---

+## Assumptions and Limitations

+- Assumes price shifts are driven by single dominant events.
+- Change point detection identifies correlation, not causation.
+- Event dates are approximate and may lag actual market response.
+- Volatility clustering may obscure regime boundaries.

+---